-Article 456 (2) of the CRR entrusts the EBA with a precise mandate consisting in monitoring the own funds requirements for credit evaluation adjustment risk and in submitting a report to the European Commission by 1 January 2015.
+Article 456 (2) of the CRR entrusts the EBA with a precise mandate consisting in monitoring the own funds requirements for CVA risk and in submitting a report to the European Commission by 1 January 2015.
 The European Commission, where appropriate, will adopt the above-mentioned delegated act on the basis of this EBA report.